somestudyguides/APWorldHistory/Unit2.md

 trade lead to increase importance and number of cities along land and sea trade routes

 (1200 - 1450) cities on trade routes saw luxury goods, new technologies, religions and culture spread

+Jenne, Timbuktu and Gao thrived on West African land routes

+cities like Constantinople and Kiev thrived on European land routes

+Baghdad (Middle East), Samarkand and Bukhara (Central Asia), and Dunhuang and Chang'an (East Asia) thrived on Silk Road

+Venice and Constantinople in Europe and Tyre in Middle East were important seaports on the Mediterranean Sea

+Hormuz (Middle East), Zanziabar, Mogadishu and Kilwa (East Africa), Calicut and Goa (India), Malacca (Southease Asia), were important Indian Ocean seaports

+seaports like Hangzhou and Guangzhou allowed China to link into Indian Ocean routes

+### The Travels of Marco Polo and Ibn Battuta

+long-distance travel made easier through unifying forces of Pax Mongolia (the Mongol Peace) and Dar al-Salam (the house of Islam)